 One final check you can attempt is using another device.
 If you’re having no luck connecting on your smartphone or tablet, have a quick look at the Netflix site with a PC, Console, or set-top box such as Amazon Fire Stick if you have one.

 You might find that the problem is related to the app or browser rather than the service itself.
-It’s a long shot, admittedly, but when you need to get to the next series of House of Cards no stone should be left unturned.
+It’s a long shot, admittedly, but when you need to get to the next series of your favourite series no stone should be left unturned.

 Hopefully these tips will solve your viewing struggles, leaving you free to life of binge watching.